 What to expect?

-The nurse or doctor may need to hold the mask firmly over your child’s face at first, until the gas starts to work and your child relaxes.
-Some children may not like the mask on their face, it may make them feel confused or angry therefore it is important for you to stay close by to them and provide comfort.
+The nurse or doctor may need to hold the mask firmly over your child’s face at first.
+This is until the gas starts to work and your child relaxes.
+Some children may not like the mask on their face, it may make them feel confused or angry so it is important for you to stay close to them and give comfort.

-The gas may make your child feel "floaty", warm and tingly however will not make them fall asleep.
+The gas may make your child feel "floaty", warm and tingly but it will not make them fall asleep.

 Are there any risks?

-Some children may feel sick and on the rare occasion vomit during nitrous oxide sedation, if this does occur the staff looking after your child will know how to manage this.
+Some children may feel sick and, on the rare occasion, vomit during nitrous oxide sedation.
+If this does happen the staff looking after your child will know how to care for your child.

 What can I do to help?

-- We encourage parents to stay with their child, to help provide support and comfort to them.
-If you feel you are unable to be present, think about asking another adult who your child is comfortable with to be present on the day.
+- We encourage parents to stay with their child, to help give support and comfort to them.
+If you feel you are unable to be there, think about asking another adult who your child is comfortable with to be there on the day.

 - Research has shown that distraction is helpful in reducing pain and anxiety during procedures.
-Distraction involves helping your child to focus on things other than the medical procedure; for example, telling stories, talking about family or anything else that may help take their mind off the procedure, looking at picture books, watching a DVD, playing an app or playing with other favourite toys, or singing familiar or silly songs.
+Distraction involves helping your child to focus on things other than the medical procedure; for example, telling stories, talking about family or anything else that may help take their mind off the procedure.
+You could, look at picture books, watch a DVD, play an app, sing a song or play with other favourite toys.

-- If the opportunity arises, it can be helpful to look at, and play with the gas mask with your child, before the procedure starts so your child is comfortable with it, prior to it being placed on their face.
+- If the opportunity arises, it can be helpful to look at, and play with the gas mask with your child, before the procedure starts so your child is comfortable with it, before it is placed on their face.

-- Staff is there to help you and your child.
+- Staff are there to help you and your child.
 If you would like more information please ask the nurse or doctor caring for your child.